wootencl/apidocs-v4/source/includes/_eligibility.md

 provider.organization_name | The provider’s name when the provider is an organization. first_name and last_name should be omitted when sending organization_name. service_types | The service type(s) the eligibility request is being made against.
 A full listing of possible service_types values is included [below](#service-type). trading_partner_id | Unique id for the intended trading partner, as specified by the Trading Partners endpoint.

 Eligibility and benefit responses vary depending on the trading partner and the plan a member is enrolled in.
 Some plans may not provide deductible/out-of-pocket, copayment/coinsurance or other specific plan information.
 PokitDok will provide all the information provided by the trading partner in the eligibility response.

-The /eligibility/ response contains the following fields:
+The /eligibility/ response contains the following parameters:
 > Example eligibility response when the trading partner is unable to respond at this time

 ```shell